alfaloo/tp/docs/DeveloperGuide.md

 * Step 6.
 The `execute` method in `FindCommand` executes and calls `updateFilteredPersonList` in model with the `NameContainsKeywordsPredicate` to get a filtered list of person entries of the entered keyword(s), both `patient` and `doctor` entries can be displayed.
 * Step 7.
 A Success message gets printed onto the results display to notify user and the list of matching results is produced.

-The sequence diagram below closely describes the interaction between the various components during the execution of the `DeleteAppointmentCommand`.
+The sequence diagram below closely describes the interaction between the various components during the execution of the `FindCommand`.

 <img src="images/FindPersonSequenceDiagram.png" width="800" />